Aterlone/th.com/content/posts/CyberGamified.md

 <!--more-->

 They displayed the many different games they've made, and then showed us their card game Cyber Attack Chain.
 We played a mini tournament where I won the first round and got a pack of cards for free.
 After I asked if he would be willing to help a bit with VUWGCTF which is a competition my team will run in the future.

+I meat eth7turbo and balanced there.
+Also a few other people I knew.